clvrmktg/clvr/content/bahamas-web-design-services/website-design-bahamas/index.md

 title = "Easy to Manage"
 description = "Edit content without touching code (optional CMS integration)."

+# Why It Matters

+[why]
+text = """
+A slow, outdated, or poorly designed website can cost you customers.
+Studies show that visitors form an opinion about your business within seconds of landing on your site.

+We make sure those seconds work in your favor — with clear navigation, engaging visuals, and calls to action that guide visitors to contact or buy.
+"""

+[why.image]
+path = "john-doe-design.jpg"
+alt = "A path"

 # The Process
+[process]
+subhead = "A clear, stress-free path to launching your website."

 [[process.items]]
 title = "Discovery"